 Get a firsthand look at two different borders.

 See Mexico’s northern border from the US side and its southern border with Guatemala and observe state efforts to restrict human mobility across international boundaries.
 You’ll learn how these efforts can generate greater levels of vulnerability, including serious human rights abuses, for migrants.

 You’ll also examine current trends in border crossing and the rapidly increasing border enforcement strategies, including the growing use of detention and deportation as deterrence.
 You’ll consider the nature of restricted borders in a globalized world as you study how migrants arrive to the border, what they experience in their efforts to cross, and how current immigration policies are changing daily life in the US for unauthorized immigrants.

 See how migration affects Central Americans.

-You’ll travel to a community close to the Guatemala-Mexico border, where you will visit shelters and organizations that provide accommodations and assistance to Central American migrants.
+You’ll travel through the state of Chiapas to the Guatemala-Mexico border, where you will visit shelters and organizations that provide accommodations and assistance to Central American migrants.
 Hear directly from migrants and advocates about the challenges they face.
 You’ll also see formal and informal entry points and discuss the economic, environmental, and political roots influencing people’s decisions to leave home.
-You’ll also learn about efforts to formalize Mexico’s southern border and restrict Central American migration through the country and how this has reshaped the landscape for undocumented migrants.
+You’ll learn about efforts to formalize Mexico’s southern border and restrict Central American migration through the country and how this has reshaped the landscape for undocumented migrants.